MJHossainS/Bengali-Number-Plate-Recognition-System/README.md

 1. Clone this repository to your local machine.
 2. Make sure you have MATLAB installed on your system.
-3. Load the desired image file into the `process_images` function and run the script.
+3. Run the script and Load the desired image file into the `main.m`.

 ## Dependencies